SOM-0x3B1/TCoP-Reconquer/README.md

 ## TCoP - Reconquer

-This is the first part of the The Chronicles of Pusztaszentistván.
+This is the first part of The Chronicles of Pusztaszentistván.
 It is written in C#, and only uses the console as display.<br>
 Full name: **The Chronicles of Pusztaszentistván - Reconquer**<br>
 Hungarian: **Pusztaszentistván Krónikái - A Visszafoglalás**